Skip to content

 Not all NFC tags work with all phones.
 The NFC Forum defines five tag types (Types 1 through 5).
 Most consumer products use Type 2 (small stickers, loyalty cards) or Type 4 (transit cards, smart badges).
 Android 10 and later support all five.

-Beyond the five standard types, proprietary formats exist and that’s where most unsolvable errors come from.
+Beyond those five standard types, proprietary formats exist, and that’s where most unsolvable errors come from.
 HID Global’s iCLASS format (common in office access badges), Sony’s FeliCa format (used in Japanese transit cards like Suica), and MIFARE derivatives used in corporate building systems all require dedicated reader hardware.
 Consumer Android phones can’t read these formats.
 No app on Google Play changes that.

 #Does This Error Happen on iPhones?